ColinTenaguillo/ProjectRPYtempSensor/readme.md

 2. Translate the hexadecimal raw data to decimal true value.
 3. Put value on a MySQL database.
 4. Display real time data on a web page

+For any questions or way to improve this project here are my contact information :
+Colin.tenaguillo@orange.fr